Staying on your feet is not always easy and anyone can have a slip.

 Anyone with physical or sensory deficits, such as visual impairments or foot problems, is at risk.
 Also at risk are those with a chronic illness, those taking more than four prescription medications, and those who have noticed a decline in their physical mobility or changes in their balance.

-VNA Community Healthcare & Hospice has moved its award winning fall prevention program Steady Steps into the virtual space so it remains accessible despite the fact that the agency’s in-person classes and assessments are on hold for the immediate future.
+VNA Community Healthcare & Hospice has moved its award winning fall prevention program Steady Steps into the virtual space so it remains accessible despite the fact that the agency’s in-person classes and assessments remain on hold.
 The program reduces fall related hospitalizations and ER visits.
 Of our participants, 85 percent lowered their risk of falls, improved balance and learned how to prevent falls from occurring.

 Virtual Education Sessions